 Also known as Valle de Marte, it corresponds to a sand valley located in the middle of the Cordillera de la Sal, just 2 kilometers from San Pedro, a magical scenery surrounded by dunes, reddish-brown hills, and strange rock formations modeled at the same time. over millennia by erosion processes.
 Its spectacle reaches its maximum splendor during the dusk, the moment where the sands and mountains, change of colors until dying of red, remembering the surface of the planet Mars.
 In its dunes with narrow sand strands, it is also possible to practice sandboarding, an activity offered by most of the tours that operate in the place, suitable for people of all ages and physical conditions.

 Valle de la Luna:

-Natural wonder located 90 kilometers from San Pedro de Atacama, at an altitude of 4,000 meters high, comprising a geothermal field, formed on the basis of 80 fumaroles, which give off vapors of volcanic origin and waters at 86 ºC that rise above the 8 meters, configuring one of the corners of greater beauty that the desert can offer.
-Famous for its extension, it corresponds to the largest group of geysers in the southern hemisphere and the third largest in the world, after Yellowstone (United States) and Dolina Giezerov (Russia).
+Natural wonder located 90 kilometers from San Pedro de Atacama, at an altitude of 4,000 meters high, comprising a geothermal field, formed based on 80 fumaroles, which give off vapors of volcanic origin and waters at 86 ºC that rise above the 8 meters, configuring one of the corners of greater beauty that the desert can offer.
+Famous for its extension, it corresponds to the largest group of geysers in the southern hemisphere and the third-largest in the world, after Yellowstone (United States) and Dolina Giezerov (Russia).
 The visits are made during the sunrise, between 05:30 and 08:00, when it is possible to see this show at its best.

 Termas de Puritama